-Are you interested in the popular Z-strain mushroom and its unique properties?
+Are you interested in the popular Z-Strain (P. Cubensis) magic mushrooms and its unique properties.
 If you like simplicity, high efficiency and mysterious origin stories, this post is for you!
 In this popular article, we’ll cover literally everything you need to know about the revered Z strain mushroom (Psilocybe Cubensis), with the exception of cultivation techniques.
 Cultivation is 100% illegal for people in the US and should not be attempted and this post is for educational value only.
 Our Tidal Wave spores should only be used for microscopy and taxonomy, not for cultivation.
 As a result, there are many areas in the world where these mushrooms are legal, and public attitudes are changing here in the states as well.
 In due time they may be legal to grow!

-The Z-strain mushroom is a strain of Psliocybe Cubensis, the all-popular “magic mushroom”, as it is colloquially called.
+The Z-Strain (P. Cubensis) magic mushrooms is a strain of Psliocybe Cubensis, the all-popular “magic mushroom”, as it is colloquially called.
 There are too many strains to count, yet the Z-strain has climbed the ranks to become one of the most popular on the market.
 So, where does it start?
 To be honest, the whole origin story regarding the Z-strain is pretty sketchy and has all sorts of legends floating around.
 After extensive research and more than 15 years in the industry, we believe we have the story behind us….

 Unlike naturally occurring strains of P. Cubensis, the z strain was cultivated in a laboratory environment by a mycologist named “The Keeper”, the same mycologist who created what are now known as “Blue Meanies”.
 It was created with the intention of creating a strain that would colonize quickly, be highly resistant to contamination, and above all, easy to work with.
 It’s safe to say that “The Keeper” succeeded with flying colours!

-Fast forward to 2023 and Z-Strin continues its historic rise to myco-expression.
+Fast forward to 2023 and Z-Strain (P. Cubensis) magic mushrooms continues its historic rise to myco-expression.
 What was once a humble creation of a laboratory is now a hyper-popular mushroom variety worth the entire market!
 You can even buy Z-Strin spores for microscopy and have them shipped right to your door.
 Welcome to the future, folks!